The Shortest War in History: Zanzibar 1896

 On the following morning, August 7th, while the British ships were readying for action, final warnings were issued to Khalid.
 He refused yet again to stand down.
 At 0900, at the exact moment the ultimatum ran out, Racoon, Thrush and Sparrow opened fire simultaneously on the palace.
 The wooden structure, never designed for defence, and now barricaded with crates and bales, offered no protection to Khalid’s 3000 supporters from the hail of high-explosive shells delivered at point-blank range.
 Some later reports indicated that Khalid fled for safety at the first shot, though others credited him with staying longer.

 The shelling of the palace continued for 38 minutes.
 The palace was now on fire and Khalid’s flag had been cut down.
-Around 500 Zanzibaris, women as well as men, had been killed or wounded and it remains unclear how many of these were combatants.
+Around 500 Zanzibaris, women as well as men, had been killed or wounded and it remains unclear how many were combatants.
 Opportunistic looting during the chaos also led to some 20 deaths in the Indian quarter.
 Though Raikes’ Zanzibari troops had come under fire as they approached the palace, none were wounded, and the sole British casualty was a Petty Officer wounded, though not fatally, on the Thrush.

 The palace in ruins after the bombardment and fire